Brian Keane: Personal life

 Keane's studio is located in his first home in Monroe, CT which he bought in 1985, and converted into a recording studio in 1993.
 He married Susan St. Louis in 1987, who had a son, Chris Laskowski, born in 1971.
 They had their first son, Wylder, in 1987 and a second son, Dylan, in 1988.
 They lived at first in the studio they called "Little Big Feet Studios", after which the family moved to Newtown in 1994.
-Following his divorce in 2010, Keane commuted to the studio from Newtown for 15 years but eventually moved back in 2009.
+Keane commuted to the studio from Newtown for 15 years, but moved back to the studio following his divorce in 2010.
 He has shared his home with actress, theatre producer and former high school classmate Bonnie Housner Erickson since 2015.
 Although he toured throughout the world in his early career as a guitarist, most of Keane's composing career has taken place at his studio in the woods of Connecticut, near friends that he has known for over sixty years in some cases.
 In an era where most television and film production took place in New York or Los Angeles, he was able to develop his substantial career simply through the notoriety and emotional power of his music.